 The Runner Up: KUPKO Stainless Steel Potato Masher

 fan-favorite potato masher has a lot of the same features the best overall does: a stainless steel, gridded mashing plate, an ergonomic handle, and glowing reviews from cooks who have tried it out and love it.
 It's also dishwasher safe (more on this in a second) and can crush all manner of veggies.
 While this masher is a bit more affordable than the one above, some reviewers report that it might rust after a few trips through your dishwasher.
 For a longer-lasting masher, you're better investing the extra money up front.
 One Amazon reviewer says it best, "I love this potato masher!
 It is easy to grip the bar across the top, and the holes are just right for getting almost all the lumps out (we actually prefer having a few small lumps left)."
 03

 The Best Wired Head: KitchenAid Stainless Steel Wire Masher

 this masher boasts a near-perfect, 4.8-star rating on Amazon with nearly 5,000 fans weighing in.
 The large, soft handle is ergonomically designed to give you extra control over your mashing.
 Even better, it's dishwasher safe.

 One reviewer raved, "I know it seems like a dumb thing to care about, but we bought this to replace our previous masher which started rusting in the dishwasher and had to be hand washed.
 This has a great grip, does a great job (I prefer the curved mash surface to the squared), and has held up through several runs through the dishwasher and still looks brand new."

-4. Also, Great: Good Cook Classic Chrome Potato Masher
+Also, Great: Good Cook Classic Chrome Potato Masher

-This potato masher is a great wired head option worth your money, but lacking a few features you'll find in some of the options above.
+potato masher is a great wired head option worth your money, but lacking a few features you'll find in some of the options above.
 First, this is made of chrome, not stainless steel, making it a little more susceptible to rust, especially when you put it in the dishwasher.
 Secondly, because it's less sturdy than other mashers on this list, you're better off saving this one for smaller jobs or precooked potatoes.
 One fan puts it best, "After my potato masher from the 70’s finally broke, I purchased this one as a replacement.
 I am in love with how streamlined this thing is.
 I can actually put it in a drawer without an ongoing wrestling match with the other utensils!"
 05

 You May Also Want: A Ricer For The Creamiest Mashed Potatoes

 this one from OXO.
 How it works: Simply place a bowl underneath the ricer, put the potato into the chamber, and push both handles together.
 The ricer will clamp together and push the potato through the grated bottom.
 While it comes at a slightly higher cost, this fan-favorite kitchen tool can powerfully mash through potatoes in one simple push.
 One thing to note, reviewers recommend cutting up the potato into a few smaller pieces before putting it in the ricer.